CeeDee Lamb Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- Lamb is averaging 52.7 receiving yards per game in three career matchups against the Eagles, 16.8 fewer than his receiving yards prop bet over/under for Saturday's game (69.5).
+- In his three matchups against the Eagles, Lamb's 52.7 receiving yards average is 16.8 less than his over/under for Saturday's game (69.5).

-- Lamb, in three matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.

-- The Eagles have the NFL's 10th-ranked pass defense this season, allowing 229.4 yards per game through the air.
+- The 229.4 passing yards the Eagles yield per game makes them the NFL's 10th-ranked pass defense this season.

-- At 1.4 passing TDs conceded per game, the Eagles defense is ranked 10th in the league.
+- With 23 passing TDs conceded this year, the Eagles defense is ranked 10th in the NFL.

 Recent Performances

-- Against the Cardinals last week, Lamb was targeted four times and racked up 51 yards on three receptions.
+- In last week's game against the Cardinals, Lamb was targeted four times and racked up three catches for 51 yards (17 yards per reception).

 Lamb's Dallas Teammates